Loving the Loop!

 As resistant the label needs to be during its lifetime, it also needs to detach from the container easily at the end of its life, without leaving any traces behind or contaminating the washing bath.
 “In order to achieve this, we need an especially engineered high-performance label material.
 Our labels with WashOff function are ideal for this kind of application.
 The team at CCL are very proud that we can support the innovative Loop idea and work towards a future that is more circular than today,” says Andy Dunn, Business Development Director at CCL Label.

 CCL Label developed and supplied the labels for the in-house brand when Loop started up in Great Britain earlier this year.
-The products range from pasta and nuts to tea, all of which are packaged in elegant aluminium and glass containers before being delivered to the homes of the Loop customers.
+The products range from pasta and nuts to tea, all of which are packaged in elegant aluminum and glass containers before being delivered to the homes of the Loop customers.
 Loop has announced their move beyond online, which means that their products will be available in their retail partners’ physical and online stores soon.
 That way customers will be able to buy reusable products alongside their regular purchases.